 - MA (Master of Arts) in Naad Yoga

-With hundreds of participants from all over the world currently studying at various levels, the Raj Academy Conservatoire of the 21st century is a vibrant community of talented and open-minded musicians and students of life.
+With hundreds of participants all over the world currently studying at various levels, the Raj Academy Conservatoire of the 21st century is a vibrant community of talented and open-minded musicians and students of life.

 *BTEC is a vocational qualification awarded by the Business and Technology Education Council UK, commonly referred to as "BTEC".